KGB-FM

-KGB-FM (101.5 MHz) is a commercial radio station licensed to San Diego, California.
-It is owned and operated by iHeartMedia and broadcasts in a classic rock music format.
+KGB-FM (101.5 FM) is a commercial radio station licensed to San Diego, California, United States.
+It is owned by iHeartMedia and broadcasts a classic rock format.
 KGB-FM's studios are located in San Diego's Kearny Mesa neighborhood on the northeast side, and the transmitter is located in East San Diego east of Balboa Park.

 The station has broadcast its content using the HD Radio digital transmission format since 2005.

 History

 The 101.5 MHz frequency originally signed on the air in 1950 as KSON-FM, owned by Fred Rabel.
 It is the second-oldest FM station in San Diego; the former KFSD-FM at 94.1 FM (now KMYI) debuted in 1948.
 Rabel later sold the signal to Brown Broadcasting in 1958.
-KSON-FM was moved off the KSON (AM) tower on the corner of Highway 15 and Interstate 5 to the new site of sister station KGB (1360 AM, now KLSD) at 52nd Street and Kalmia.
+KSON-FM was moved off the KSON AM tower on the corner of Highway 15 and Interstate 5 to the new site of sister station KGB (1360 AM) at 52nd Street and Kalmia.
 KSON-FM's call letters were changed to KGB-FM.
 In 1964, Brown Broadcasting hired Bill Drake to consult for the new KGB, and the format he installed there later became known as "Boss Radio".
 In 1968, KGB and KGB-FM were separated, and the latter became KBKB, a "beautiful music" station.

 By 1972, Boss Radio on KGB was failing, and more focus was being given to KBKB.
 Brown Broadcasting hired Ron Jacobs to turn around the FM station.
 Jacobs' first move was to restore the KGB-FM call letters and to drop Boss Radio from 1360 AM.
 Jacobs created San Diego's first-ever freeform progressive album-oriented rock FM station, further nurtured by station general manager Sonny Jim Price.
 Among the innovations introduced during this era of KGB-FM is the station's "KGB Chicken" (now known as the "San Diego Chicken"), a series of records called the Homegrown albums, and the "Sky Show", a fireworks display set to rock music.